janbanot/uefa_eu2024/README.md

-# uefa_eu2024
+# UEFA Euro 2024 predictions
-UEFA Euro 2024 predictions
+UEFA Euro 2024 predictions with help of LLMs.